MinaProtocol/mina/src/app/zkapp_test_transaction/README.md

-                               transaction (should already be in the ledger) --nonce NN                   Nonce of the fee payer account --receiver-amount NN         Receiver amount in Mina --snapp-account-key KEYFILE  Private key file to create a new snapp account [--debug]                    Debug mode, generates transaction snark [--fee FEE]                  Amount you are willing to pay to process the transaction (default: 1) (minimum: 0.003)
+                               transaction (should already be in the ledger) --nonce NN                   Nonce of the fee payer account --receiver-amount NN         Receiver amount in Mina --zkapp-account-key KEYFILE  Private key file to create a new zkApp account [--debug]                    Debug mode, generates transaction snark [--fee FEE]                  Amount you are willing to pay to process the transaction (default: 1) (minimum: 0.003)